 The recipients of earnings-related unemployment benefit are underestimated because the model variable excludes some items, which are included in external statistics.
 Similar factors explain the difference in labour market subsidy: until year 2014 external statistics also included the integration assistance paid to immigrants but it is not included in simulation.
-The local income support is underestimated because in the baseline eligibility is simulated taken some of the non-take-up into account.
+The local authority income support / social assistance is underestimated because in the baseline eligibility is simulated taken some of the non-take-up into account.